Bad Religions

 The repercussions of the Spanish Inquisition were felt most deeply by those who stood accused.
 Their stories of persecution reveal a raw narrative not just of suffering, but of resilience and fortitude in the face of overwhelming odds.
 Driven by the intolerance and fear the Inquisition propagated, countless individuals—Jews, Muslims, converts, and even fellow Christians—became its victims, often enduring extreme punishment simply for their beliefs or origins.

 Prominent among the known victims was Dr. Juan Luis Vives, a Spanish scholar who, though he managed to evade the worst by leaving Spain, lived with the constant fear of persecution.
 His contributions to humanism and reform are a testament to the resilience of those who suffered under the Inquisition’s gaze.
-Similarly, Marranos, or Jewish converts to Christianity, were subjected to relentless scrutiny, their very existence a testament to survival under pressure.
+Similarly, Marranos, or Jewish converts to Christianity, faced relentless scrutiny, and their existence testified to their survival under pressure.

 Communities often became targets, too.
 The forced conversions and mass expulsions fragmented families and disrupted cultural continuity.
 For those who managed to escape physical persecution, the psychological scars—fear of denunciation, the trauma of trial, and the stigma of heresy—remained.